I’m having a difficult time with Kanon.

 While there were parts and even whole episodes that I enjoyed in the show, there was only one complete story that I loved: Shiori’s

 The story about the mysterious girl who suddenly started appearing outside of Yuichi’s school was compelling.
-From her first introduction outside with Ayu and the long walk home, I found her fourth-wall breaking comments legitimately.
-While her 10-meter high snowman induced a sigh of exasperation, I found her actually enjoyable.
+From her first introduction outside with Ayu and the long walk home, I found her fourth-wall breaking comments legitimately funny.
+While her 10-meter high snowman induced a sigh of exasperation, I found her, as a character, actually enjoyable.

-When her arc kicked in though, I found her struggle with her sister Kaori to be truly heart-breaking.
+And when her arc kicked in, I found her struggle with her sister Kaori to be truly heart-breaking.
 I wanted them to make up before Shiori shuffled off this mortal coil.
 Her wanting to be in school with her sister rang true to me.

 Her final note where she disappeared did everything that this show wanted to do.
 I felt devastated.
 I kept hoping to see her come back, so much so that I was willing to write off her miraculous recovery at the end of the show.